 Teaching Strategies to Support Students with Disabilities and Difficulties

-This workshop is relevant to all school teachers from Foundation to Year 12, who wish to comply with the VIT teacher registration requirements.
+This program is relevant to all school teachers from Foundation to Year 12.

-This course will address the Victorian Government Special Needs Registration requirements for teachers and early Childhood teachers regarding:
+This program will address requirements for teachers and early childhood teachers regarding:

 - Supporting all students

 - Ensuring teachers are equipped to support the learning of those students they teach who have a disability.

 - Australian policies – Disability Discrimination Act 1992, Disability Standards for Education 2005, Australian Professional Standards for Teachers (with particular reference to 1.5, 1.6 and 4.1)

 - Overview of Autism Spectrum Disorder, Severe Language Disorder, Intellectual Disability, Specific Learning Disorder, and ADHD

 - Personalised Learning and Support Planning

 - Differentiation strategies – practical approaches to supporting students in the classroom